Services

 Hearing protection is vital in preserving and maintaining the integrity of hearing.
 Advanced hearing protection allows users to control the impact of sound.
 Earplugs are a necessary accessory for musicians, concert goers, and professionals working in the music industry or working in a factory with loud equipment and machinery.
 Music lovers need to use hearing protection to avoid the risk of being exposed to damaging noise levels.

-Hearing Aids - Optional Features and Accessories
+Hearing Aids: Optional Features and Accessories

-Remote controls.
-Some hearing aids come with a remote control.
-With this, users can adjust the features without fiddling with the hearing aid.
-Other hearing aid models can connect wirelessly to a smartphone and have an app that allows a user to customize or adjust settings using the phone as the remote control
+Remote control connectivity is available with hearing devices.
+The hearing instrument wearer can adjust the features from a remote control device, without needing to reach up and adjust the hearing aid(s).
+Other hearing aid models connect wirelessly to a smartphone and have an app that allows the wearer to customize or adjust settings using the phone as the remote control.

 Hearing Aids | Austin, Texas

-Call us today to schedule an appointment!Book Appointment
+Call us today to schedule an appointment!

 Get Directions